SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConsentInfo/SetConsentPurposeName.md

 so.topic: reference
 ---

-Name of the ConsentPurpose associated with this consent
+Name of the NSConsentPurpose associated with this consent

 **Parameter:**
  - **consentPurposeName** String